Colin Firth is the undoubted king of British period dramas!

 The Cold War thriller was called “a triumph” in The Daily Telegraph‘s 5-star review.

-Tinker Tailor Solder Spy is available on Amazon.
+Tinker Tailor Solder Spy is available to watch on Amazon Prime Video.

 11. The Railway Man

 Based on Eric Lomax’s 1995 autobiography, this British-Australian war movie starred Colin Firth with Nicole Kidman, Jeremy Irvine, and Stellan Skarsgård.

 Lomax was a British officer sent to a Japanese POW camp in Singapore during World War 2, where he was made to work on the Thai-Burma Railway.
 Three decades later, Lomax is supported by his wife as he deals with the psychological trauma of his wartime experiences.